inductiva/inductiva/tutorials/simulators/OpenSees.md

 1. When initializing the simulator, we now specify `interface="python"`.
 2. The `sim_config_filename` now points to a Python file: `example_mpi_paralleltruss_explicit.py`.

 That's it!
-We've designed both interfaces to be as similar as possible, making it easy to switch between them without much hassle.
+All you have to do is change the `interface` parameter to match the file type of your OpenSees use case.